|

 heating up and not feel guilty about murdering the planet (and our

+bank account).
 What we hadn’t properly understood was the volume of wood the beast

 consumes and what that would equate to work-wise.
 The trees